Santa Barbara’s Head of ICU Battles COVID-19

 Cottage Hospital’s Dr Robert Wright and His Team Stand on the Front Lines

 New realities beget new rituals, and, as is the case now, they’re often a matter of life and death.
-For example, when Dr. Robert Wright gets home from work these days, he immediately strips off his clothes and hands them to his wife, Debbie.
-She then deposits them into the family’s washing machine, and Wright jumps in the shower for a final sanitizing scrub.
+For example, when Dr. Robert Wright gets home from work these days, he immediately strips off his clothes and jumps in the shower for a final sanitizing scrub.

 Wright — athletic, trim, and endowed with craggy man-mountain good looks — serves as medical director of Cottage Hospital’s Medical Intensive Care Unit (ICU).
 That’s where doctors stick ventilator tubes down the throats of COVID-19 patients whose lungs can no longer suck in enough oxygen to stay alive.